The Best Time to Buy Your Tree

 When should you buy a Christmas tree?

-It seems that people want to put up their Christmas decorations earlier every year, but we’d advise caution if you’re planning to bring a fresh Christmas tree into your home in November.
-You wouldn’t expect a bunch of flowers to look fresh after sitting in a warm house for a month, so it’s unreasonable to expect the same of a fresh Christmas Tree.
+It seems that people want to put up their Christmas decorations earlier every year, but we’d advise caution if you’re planning to bring a fresh Christmas tree into your home in mid November.
+You wouldn’t expect a bunch of flowers to look fresh after sitting in a warm house for six weeks, so it’s unreasonable to expect the same of a fresh Christmas Tree.

-The best time to buy your tree is in early December but follow our tips for looking after your Christmas tree and keep it outside in a bucket of water in a cool, sheltered place for a few days before you take it inside.
+The best time to buy your tree is in early December or the last weekend of November but keep it outside in a bucket of water in a cool, sheltered place for a few days before you take it inside.

 We recommend that you wait until 10th December to take your cut Nordman Fir Christmas tree inside if you want it to look as glossy, fresh and fabulous as possible from Christmas Day to the New Year.
-Pot grown trees and Norway Spruce trees should go in at least a week later.
+If you can't wait that long and like to get your tree inside by the first Sunday of Advent, follow our Christmas Tree Care tips to keep it looking good.
+Pot grown trees and Norway Spruce trees should go in a week before Christmas.

 The Christmas Tree Barn is open seven days a week, but you can avoid the crowds by visiting Monday to Thursday as it can get very busy Friday to Sunday.